 Norse Tree of Life

 The Yggdrasil Tree’s roots and branches held the Nine Worlds of the cosmos together.
-In fact, it was so important that the well-being of the entire world depended on the tree’s well-being.
+In fact, it was so important that the well-being of the entire world depended on the tree’s own vitality.

 The Norse god Odin wanted to possess the knowledge contained in the Yggdrasil Tree and the Well of Urd.
-So, to demonstrate his fealty to this quest, he hanged himself from a branch of the Yggdrasil Tree for nine days and nearly died.
+Thus, to demonstrate his fealty to this quest, he hanged himself from a branch of the Yggdrasil Tree for nine days, nearly dying in the process.
 However, in the end, he survived, gaining the knowledge of the Universe.

 According to Norse legends, two mystical birds inhabit the Yggdrasil Tree.
 One is an eagle and the other a hawk.
 The eagle possessed the knowledge and wisdom of Odin, while the hawk spread the information through messages.